 Perform a statistical analysis evaluating an association between serum CRP and all-cause mortality over the entire period of observation of these subjects by comparing the instantaneous risk of death across groups defined by whether the subjects have high serum CRP (“high” = CRP > 3 mg/L).

-Ans:
+Ans: 8/10 points Minus 1 point for copying the exact wording from HW 1 key and minus 1 point for incorrect values in the table.

 Methods: The survival distribution was estimated using Kaplan-Meier estimates with strata defined by serum CRP greater than 3 mg/l and less than or equal to 3 mg/L. Difference in survival distributions between those two groups was tested using the logrank statistic.
 The hazard ratio and 95% CI was computed using Cox proportional hazards regression with the Huber-White sandwich estimator of the standard errors.